-Still sensations, feelings, movements are confined to the hey narrow strip of space-time occupied by immediate experience.
-But beyond that there is vastly larger world.
+Still sensations, feelings, novements are confined to the narrow strip of space-time occupied by immediate experience.
+But beyond that there is a vastly larger world.
 Nor is anyone content with immediate experience.
-Imagination wants to fill out and round off the picture.
+Inagination wants to fill out and round off the picture.
 Language makes questions possible, and intelligence makes them fascinating.
 So we ask why and what and what for and how.
 Our answers construct, serialize, extrapolate, generalize.
-Hemory and tradition and belief put at our disposal the tales of travelers, the stories of clans or nations, the exploits of heroes, the treasures of literature, the discoveries of science, the teflect reflections of philosophers, the meditations of holy men.
-Each of us has his own little world of immediacy, but all t such worlds are just minute strips within a far larger world. a world constructed by imagination and intelligence, mediated by words and meaning, and based largely upon belief.
+Namory and tradition and belief put at our disposal the tales of travelers, the stories of clams or nations, the exploits of heroes, the treasures of literature, the discoveries of science, the reflections of philosophers, the meditations of holy men.
+Each of us has his own little world of immediacy, but all such worlds are just minute strips within a fer larger world, a world constructed by imagination and intelligence, mediated by words and meaning, and based largely upon belief.

-If the larger world is one and the same, still there are constructions as many different operations of it as there are stages in human development and differences in human cultures.
+If the larger world is one and the same, still there are as many different constructions of it as there are stages in human development and differences in human cultures.
 But such diversity only serves to bring to light a still further dimension of self-transcendence.
-Beyond questions for intelligence -- such as what and why and how and what for -- there are the questions for reflection that ask, Is that so or is it not so?
-Is that certain or is it only probable?
-"Inlike questions for intelligence, these can be answered by a simple "Yes" or "No." How we can give such answers, is beside my present purpose; but what such answers mean, is very much to it.
-For when we say that this or that really and truly is so, we do not mean that that is what appears, or what we imagine, or what we would like, or what we think, or what seems to be so, or what we would be inclined to Say.
+Beyond questions for intelligence - such as what and why and how and what for - there are the questions for reflection that ask, Is that so or is it not so?
+Is that certain or is it only probable!
+Unlike questions for intelligence, these can be answered by a simple "Yes" or "No" How we can give such answers, is beside my present say that this or that really and truly is so, we do not mean that this is what appears, or what we imagine, or what we would like, or what we think, or what seems to be so, or what we would be inclined to say.
 No doubt, we frequently have to be content with such lesser statements.
 But the point I would make is that the greater statement is not reducible to the lesser.
-When we seriously affirm that something really and truly is so, we are making the claim that we have got beyond ourselves in some absolute fashion, somehow have got hold of something that is independent of ourselvers, somehow have reached beyond, transcended our selves.
+When we seriously affirm that something really and truly is so, we are making the claim that we have got beyond curselves in some absolute fashion, somehow have got hold of something that is independent of curselves, somehow have reached beyond, transcencial curselves.